Mean Curvature Flow of Closed Curves Evolving in Two Dimensional Manifolds: Flowing finite volumes numerical discretization scheme

 provided that the tangential velocity satisfies $\partial_{s} \alpha = \kappa v_N - \langle \kappa v_N\rangle$.
 Another suitable choice of the tangential velocity $\alpha$ is the so-called asymptotically uniform tangential velocity proposed and analyzed by Mikula and \v{S}ev\v{c}ovi\v{c} in \cite{MS2004, MMAS2004}.
-If the parameter $\omega>0$ and